Galileo1/WestpacAssignment/README.md

 ```
 Test are configured to run either on MacOS or Windows platform.
 This has been tested as well.
-The Test can run either on chrome or on firefox browser.Default is chromedriver.

 To change the browser:

 Please change property "app.browser" in the "application.properties" file under "src.main.resources"

+It can run on Selenium Grid as well using RemoteWebDriver.To do that -
+Please change property "app.browser" to "remote" in the "application.properties" file under "src.main.resources"
+and change the url to that of grid.

+Note : Firefox on windows doesn't seem to work.
+But firefox on MacOS works like a charm.
 ```

 ## Extent Reports